 There are a couple of relics of a bygone era that I’m frankly afraid to try.
 The “Cold Scallop Fettucine Salad” has all the makings of a great pasta salad: bay scallops, bacon, and peas tossed with fettuccine and a rich mayonnaise dressing but is recommended to be served at room temperature.
 I’ve had too much bad sushi in my lifetime to trust room temperature seafood, much less tiny, rubbery bay scallops.
 There’s also a recipe for “Scrumptious Chicken”, a chicken noodle casserole made with canned cream of mushroom and cream of chicken soups plus sour cream and stuffing mix.
 There’s an apologetic note from Ms. Childress or using canned soup, which doesn’t quite fit with her oeuvre, but she insists that the recipe receives raves whenever she makes it.
 Her culinary sensibilities are excellent, and I’m inclined to believe her, but I’d also like my arteries to last into my 50s.

 The original recipe makes a barrel of pasta that’s more than even my overachieving family can eat.
-I’ve found that cutting the pasta in half and replacing the ham with pancetta makes for a satisfying side dish.
-I will also usually throw in a cup of frozen peas so that I can call it a side dish and a vegetable.
+In adapting this recipe for my own kitchen I cut the pasta in half and replaced the ham with pancetta.
+This demotes the recipe from entrée to side dish, but also reduces the overall carb load.
+I’ve also thrown in a cup of frozen peas so that I can call it a side dish and a vegetable in one.

-This pairs especially well with a simple pan-fried filet of salmon, with a squeeze of lemon over both the fish and the pasta.
-A grilled boneless, chicken breast would also work well.
+Hay & Straw was a hit with my family.
+I served it with a simple pan-fried salmon filet, with a squeeze of lemon over both the fish and the pasta.
+A grilled boneless, chicken breast or simply prepared whitefish would also work well.

 Pasta Cookbook is no longer in print, but can be found occasionally on ebay or at Amazon here: https://amzn.to/3nqXIJW